boris-kz/CogAlg/README.md

 ### Outline of my approach

 Proposed algorithm is a comparison-first alternative to deep learning, neither statistical nor neuromorphic.
 It's a search for patterns of incremental composition in recursively extended pipeline, a version of instance-based learning.
-Each level of my pipeline cross-compares inputs, then clusters them into patterns, according to match computed in cross-comp.
+Each level of my pipeline cross-compares inputs, then clusters them into patterns by resulting match.
 These patterns: proximity clusters or graphs of matching inputs, become inputs for the next level of search.
 Thus, higher levels of search (cross-comparison) form patterns of patterns, etc.

 This is my definition of pattern, it doesn’t have an accepted one.
 In common usage pattern implies covariance, which is a match of derivatives across a set of previously compared inputs.
 In my terms it's a higher-derivation pattern, where cross-comparison and set-to-set comparison of primary inputs don’t form a match.
 My definition also includes that, because the inputs (pattern elements) may be any set of variables, but cross-comparison must proceed with incremental distance between and derivation of comparands.